 - 1. Genetic counselor as a profession

 - 2. Genetic testing, GINA

 - 3. Gene patents

 - 4. Genetics in art and literature

 - 5. Preimplantation genetic diagnosis

-- 6. Schizophrenia
+- 6. Autism

-- 7. Autism
+- 7. Schizophrenia

 - 8. GMO Foods

 - 9. Recombinant Drugs

 - 10. Gene Therapy

-- 11. Molecular Clocks, mtDNA and human evolution

-- 12. Cancer
+- 11. Cancer

 Homework: Each lecture will be accompanied by a set of homework questions, and these questions are due before the start of the next class.
-You will submit your HW answers via Canvas.
-You will be graded on effort not on accuracy, meaning as long as you work through the questions you will receive full credit even if your answer is not correct.
-An answer key will be provided after the HW due date.
-Consider this a low stakes assessment tool, which should prepare you for the exams!
+You will submit your HW answers via Brightspace.
+You will be graded on effort not on accuracy, meaning if you work through the questions, you will receive full credit even if your answer is not correct.
+An answer key will be provided once the assignment is submitted.
+Consider this as a low stakes assessment tool, which should prepare you for the exams!